-Merger With Inter-Mountain Republican Now Scheduled for Monday, after which date but one paper will be issued.
+Providing a certain mysterious individual arrives in Salt Lake tomorrow or Saturday the consolidation of the Inter-Mountain Republican and the Salt Lake Herald will take place Monday, Lake Heraid will take place Monday, after which date but one paper will be issued.
 While no formal notice has been serv-ed on the reportorial staff of either pap-er the breaking up of the Heraid staff is now under way and the various re-porters and department men are taking steps to secure positions in other cities.
 Two of the best men on the paper have already been offered good positions on Los Angeles papers, which they have wired to close while the balance of the staff is getting ready to move.
 The printers and employes in the mechanical departments have been noti-fied that their services will not be re-quired after Sunday.